 When every function knows who your target accounts are, how and where to engage them across their journey, and how you’re providing those accounts with value once they become customers, the impact will be felt in the growing size of your pipeline.

 In Episode 28 of the Demand Gen Visionaries podcast, Emburse CMO Grant Johnson explained his philosophy that the different functions should work in an integrated, holistic way with the customer at the center.
-This synchronization is an investment in future revenue growth –– a theory that fits well with an ABX approach.
+This synchronization is an investment in future revenue growth –– a theory that fits well with an account-based experience approach.

 “The best practices and strategies start with a customer focus,” shared Grant.
 “If we understand the pain points, the buyer personas, and we align our content and our communications to the buyer's journey, we're more likely to engage successfully, create opportunities, nurture and progress those opportunities, and win that business.”